sPavl0v/react-spa-prenderer/README.md

         "/",
         "/about",
         "/services"
+        "/blog/article1"
         ...
     ]
 }
 ```
 From example above:
 Your "/" route will transform into "index.html" page.
-"/about" -> "index.html"
+"/about" -> "about.html"
 "/services" -> "services.html"
+"/blog/article1" -> create blog directory with file "article1.html" ("/blog/article1.html")
 and so on...

 __The rest of the .rsp.json options described below__